 Do you have jaw pain?
 Jaw stiffness?
 Does your jaw lock up?
 Click uncomfortably?

 Looking for jaw pain relief?
 Scroll down for stretches, exercises and other home remedies for jaw pain relief.
 Before you try any new remedy, talk with your health care provider to verify it is appropriate for your specific condition.
 Hopefully that is one of our chiropractors here at Drummond Chiropractic.
+We can help you determine if you jaw pain is TMD (Temporal Mandibular Dysfunction), or something more insidious, like referred pain from a tooth or heart condition.

-Not all chiropractors work on jaws, but all of the chiropractors at Drummond Chiropractic are jaw (TMJ) experts.
-All of our chiropractors excel with jaw pain relief and TMD (jaw disfunction) treatments.
+Not all chiropractors work on jaws, but all of the chiropractors at Drummond Chiropractic are jaw (TMJ) and diagnostic experts.
+All of our chiropractors excel with jaw pain relief and TMD (jaw dysfunction) treatments.
 If you have jaw pain, no need to wait.
 Call us or Click Here to schedule an appointment.
 With being a group practice, one of our doctors will be available for you within a day, if not today.
 We will get to the root cause of your jaw pain, so when we treat it, it will not only feel better but be less likely to return.

 That is the Drummond Difference!